gboenn/suttas_text_and_audio/README.md

 Experimental client for processing text and audio of the pali canon and of its english translations by Venerable Sujato.
 Data copied from SuttaCentral github repo.

-Run a local webserver in chrome and serve index.html mouse-click or space-bar advances the read-out from MN 131
+Run a local webserver in chrome and serve index.html

+Mouse-click or space-bar advances the reading from MN 131

+Uses p5.js and p5.speech.js
+Credit to Daniel Shiffman for the demo of p5.speech